Run Game Coordinator • Running Backs

 Vanderbilt graduate Norval McKenzie joined the Commodores as the run game coordinator and running backs coach in January, 2021, after two seasons at Louisville.
-The 2021 campaign will mark McKenzie’s 14th coaching collegiate football.

 At Louisville, McKenzie’s running backs excelled as he guided Javian Hawkins to a record-breaking freshman season and a team-high 822 yards and a squad-best seven rushing touchdowns in 2020.